 - a.
-Materials should be thoughtfully designed to support all students, including special populations (e.g., Multi- language learners, accelerated learners) in accessing and meeting the Utah Core ELA Standards. - b.
-Materials provide appropriate level and type of scaffolding, differentiation, intervention, and support for a broad range of learners. - c.
-Systematic approach to incorporating language acquisition strategies that ensure equitable access across language ability levels. - d.
-Materials are visually balanced, age-appropriate, and accessible to student learners.
+Materials should be thoughtfully designed to support all students in accessing and meeting the Utah Core ELA Standards. - b.
+Materials include thoughtfully designed scaffolds, strategies, and other supports for Multi-language learners in accessing and meeting the Utah Core ELA Standards - c.
+Additional materials provide appropriate levels and type of scaffolding, differentiation, intervention, and support for a broad range of learners (e.g., Multilanguage learners, accelerated learners, students with IEPs, students reading below grade level). - d.
+Systematic approach to incorporating language acquisition strategies that ensure equitable access across language ability levels. - e.
+Materials are visually balanced, age-appropriate, accessible, and engaging to a diverse range of student cultures and learning abilities.